sefatuncer/Platform-Game-Unity/README.md

-# ilkOyun
+# Platform Game
-Oyun Programlama dersinde Unity oyun motoru kullanılarak C# diliyle gerçekleştirilen uygulama.

-İçerisinde
+An application in C# language using the Unity game engine in Game Programming lesson.

+Those included in
-- Asset'ler
+- Assets
-- Scriptler
+- Scripts
-- Prefablar
+- Prefabs
-- Animasyonlar
+- Animations
-vb. bulunmaktadır.

-Uygulamaya eklentiler yapıldıkça her ders güncellenecektir.
+Each lesson will be updated as add-ons are made to the application.